jordanmunson/jordanmunson.github.com/_posts/2014-11-26-coping-with-a-mobile-world.md

 __It was time to get my shit in order.__

-I already had planned a bunch of improvements and enhancements to my personal site, but at that moment I vowed to make responsiveness and/or mobile friendliness top of the list.
+I already had planned a bunch of improvements and enhancements to this site, but at that moment I vowed to make responsiveness and/or mobile friendliness top of the list.
 We do, after all, live in a world dominated by smart phones.

 __So what did that entail, exactly?__